| Program/Initiative |

 Ministry of Justice and Attorney General, Indigenous Christian Fellowship, Circles of Life, Circle Project, Community Safety and Rehabilitative Services, Community Police Services Centre |

-Hub Tables |
+| Hub Tables |

-These tables bring together a variety of partners to provide wrap around supports and shared outreach to children and families.
+These tables bring together a variety of partners to provide wrap-around supports and shared outreach to children and families.

 There are currently 14 Hub Tables (serving 15 communities) operating throughout Saskatchewan. |

-Justice ministries, Ministry of Social Services, Saskatchewan Health Authority, school divisions, police services, community-based organizations, tribal councils |
+Ministries of Justice and Attorney General, Corrections, Policing and Public Safety, and Social Services, Saskatchewan Health Authority, school divisions, police services, community-based organizations, tribal councils |

-Indigenous Family Violence Program |
+| Indigenous Family Violence Program |

 Culturally appropriate, community-based programs that help Indigenous families, living in urban centres, deal with various forms of abuse/violence.
 It offers a more comprehensive and holistic service to address the issue of family violence in co-operation with other agencies working in the family violence area. |

-Ministry of Justice and Attorney General, Circle Project Association, Kanaweyimik Child and Family Services, Prince Albert Grand Council Holdings, Prince Albert Indian Métis Friendship Centre Corp., Saskatoon Indian Métis Friendship Centre Inc., Society for the Involvement of Good Neighbours (SIGN) |
+Ministry of Justice and Attorney General, Circle Project Association, Kanaweyimik Child and Family Services, Prince Albert Grand Council Holdings, Prince Albert Indian Métis Friendship Centre Corp., Society for the Involvement of Good Neighbours (SIGN) |

-Internet Child Exploitation (ICE) |
+| Internet Child Exploitation (ICE) |

 An integrated policing unit charged with investigating and apprehending perpetrators of child sexual exploitation.
 The unit’s mandate is to reduce the vulnerability of children to internet facilitated sexual exploitation by identifying victimized children and investigating and assisting in the prosecution of sexual offenders. |